mrzool/s-town/source/02-episode2.md

 Tyler: Gold that his granddaddy, his granddaddy's gold, his daddy's gold…

 Tyler's up on the counter of the bar, crouching.
 He has a brown briefcase he carries around with him.
 He calls it his minister's case.
-It has a sticker that says ‘minister' slapped on the outside, and it's filled with his tattoo machines and a gun and his welder's cap and some nipple jewelry and his Black Sheep Ink business cards, and also his minister's license which he got online because he wanted to found a non-denominational church where people of all backgrounds could come together and talk it out.
+It has a sticker that says 'minister' slapped on the outside, and it's filled with his tattoo machines and a gun and his welder's cap and some nipple jewelry and his Black Sheep Ink business cards, and also his minister's license which he got online because he wanted to found a non-denominational church where people of all backgrounds could come together and talk it out.
 This clubhouse is meant to be a version of that.
 He says it's his church.
 Tyler stares down at us from the corner of the bar, like he's about to divulge a secret.
 When it comes to John, he says, there's no telling…

 Tyler: What he's got, because there's a lot of shit that I'm sure I don't know about, because I been finding stuff out slowly over the years, and there's damn secret little dungeons and shit under his damn house man, I ain't playing.
 I've built gates for him.
 I've built gates for the dungeons.